huaweicloud/terraform-provider-huaweicloud/website/docs/r/dcs_instance_v1.html.markdown

 * `access_user` - (Optional) Username used for accessing a DCS instance after password authentication.
 A username starts with a letter, consists of 1 to 64 characters, and supports only letters, digits, and hyphens (-).
+    Changing this creates a new instance.

 * `password` - (Optional) Password of a DCS instance.
     The password of a DCS Redis instance must meet the following complexity requirements:
+    Changing this creates a new instance.

 * `vpc_id` - (Required) Tenant's VPC ID.
 For details on how to create VPCs, see the Virtual Private Cloud API Reference.
+    Changing this creates a new instance.

 * `security_group_id` - (Required) Tenant's security group ID.
 For details on how to create security groups, see the Virtual Private Cloud API Reference.

 * `subnet_id` - (Required) Subnet ID.
 For details on how to create subnets, see the Virtual Private Cloud API Reference.
+    Changing this creates a new instance.

 * `available_zones` - (Required) IDs of the AZs where cache nodes reside.
 For details on how to query AZs, see Querying AZ Information.
+    Changing this creates a new instance.

 * `product_id` - (Required) Product ID used to differentiate DCS instance types.
+    Changing this creates a new instance.

 * `maintain_begin` - (Optional) Indicates the time at which a maintenance time window starts.
     Format: HH:mm:ss.